fuzzylogicxx/fuzzylogic/posts/resources-for-learning-front-end-web-development.md

 Another great one-stop shop is [MDN Web Docs](https://developer.mozilla.org/en-US/).
 Not only is MDN an amazing general quick reference for all HTML elements, CSS properties, JavaScript APIs etc but for more immersive learning there are also [MDN’s guides](https://developer.mozilla.org/en-US/docs/Learn).

-## General advice: pay attention to HTML
+## Pay attention to HTML

-Note: one general piece of advice is that people don’t look at Learn HTML and think “that’s easy, I know HTML”.
-People 100% underestimate how complicated, fast-moving, and important HTML is.
+One general piece of advice is that when people look at lists of courses (whether or not they are new to web development) they ensure to learn HTML.
+People tend to underestimate how complicated, fast-moving and important HTML is.

 ## Learning CSS, specifically